 15 May The Art of Listening in Leadership

-Why is listening important?
+Why is listening in leadership important?
 The answer might seem obvious but ask yourself it anyway.
 As a people leader and the person with the most information, highest number of relationships and knowledge about your team and company, it can be very easy to believe you know at all times what is best.
 After all, your job is about making those kinds of decisions.

 Add in all the stresses that come with the role including the pace and you might find yourself consistently making swift decisions without consulting your people because you don’t have the time or you are pretty confident they are the best ones to make.
 So, we will ask again, and this time we will answer.

-Why Is Listening Important?
+Why Is Listening in leadership Important?

 How Do We Do It Successfully?